Tax return tips

 deductions - Examples include interest, account fees,

 investing magazines and subscriptions, internet access,

 depreciation on your computer.

-- Self-education expenses - Providing the study
+- Self-education expenses - If the study relates

-office expenses, professional journals and some travel.
+expenses, professional journals and some travel.

 - Tools, equipment and other equipment - If you

 buy tools or equipment to help earn your income, you can claim a